etkecc/buscarron/sub/ext/etkecc/testdata/turnkey_a.questions.md

 We see that you have something on your base domain.
 In that case, you should add the following HTTPS redirects (HTTP 301):
 * https://example.com/.well-known/matrix/server -> https://matrix.example.com/.well-known/matrix/server
 * https://example.com/.well-known/matrix/client -> https://matrix.example.com/.well-known/matrix/client
+Click [here](https://etke.cc/help/faq#why-do-i-need-well-known-redirects-on-the-base-domain) to learn more about why these redirects are necessary and what the connection between the base domain (example.com) and the Matrix domain (matrix.example.com) is.

 SSH: You are ordering a hosted/managed server.
 We will set up and manage the server on your behalf.
 Still, you can get full SSH access to this server. **If** you wish to have SSH access to this server, send us your public SSH key and a list of IP addresses from which you wish to access it.